 In inclusive classrooms, general and special educators establish a weekly time when they can sit down together and plan, brainstorm, and design their upcoming units and lessons.
 The teacher team also implements a good communication system so they can discuss the specifics of lessons and any individual student needs and issues that come up.
 The team also ensures that any related service providers are kept in the planning loop, so they can integrate therapy skills seamlessly throughout the day.

 Community building is a priority.

 Community building is a great way to show that diversity and disability are embraced and ensure that students feel connected to one another and to their teachers.
-To build community, teachers in inclusive classrooms emphasize that different people learn in different ways–and develop activities that help students learn more about each other.
+To build community, teachers in inclusive classrooms emphasize that different students in the same classroom learn in different ways—and develop activities that help students learn more about each other.
 Causton and Tracy-Bronson suggest a community-building exercise called “Homework in a Bag,” in which each student brings one item that represents them and shares the item with a small group of other students.
 Teachers might also start their morning meetings by asking each student to share something with the class.

 Student population reflects natural proportions.

 In an inclusive classroom, Causton and Tracy-Bronson say, “the number of students with disabilities should reflect the natural population of students with disabilities in the school.
 For example, if students with disabilities comprise 12% of the overall school population, then no more than 12% of students in any one of its classrooms should have a disability.”